Ideology of the Chinese Communist Party: People's Democratic Dictatorship

 In 2007, Hu Jintao noted in a speech that "people's democracy is the lifeblood of socialism ... without democracy there can be no socialism, and there can be no socialist modernization."
 Democracy, in the CCP's understanding of the word, does not mean democracy as practiced in liberal democracies.
 Instead it means the creation of a more balanced, equal society, "with socialism bringing about social justice.
-The CCP still believes that the Party and country is led by the unity of the peasant and working classes.
-Stability is needed for the further development of democracy and socialis.
+The CCP still believes that it leads through the unity of the peasant and working classes.
+Stability is needed for the further development of democracy and socialism.

-Yang Xiaoqing in the article "A Comparative Study of Constitutional Governance and the People's Democratic Regime", published in the party's journal Seeking Truth from Facts in 2013, argues that the people's democratic dictatorship and Western constitutional government are mutually exclusive.
+Yang Xiaoqing in the article "A Comparative Study of Constitutional Governance and the People's Democratic Regime", published in the CCP's theoretical journal Qiushi in 2013, argues that the people's democratic dictatorship and Western constitutional government are mutually exclusive.
 She notes, in line with classical Marxist theory, that constitutionalism in general fits with the capitalist mode of production and bourgeois democracy, and does not fit in with China's socialist system of people's democratic dictatorship.
 Constitutional government has a market economy in which private property plays the predominant role, as the basis unlike the Chinese socialist market economy in which public ownership is the basis.
 The rallying cries of the liberal revolutions in the 17th and 18th century she notes was "Private property is sacred and inviolable, and constitutional governance was established around this premise.
 While things have changed since the 17th and 18th centuries the basic premise remains the same in Western societies; a small government which protects the interests of private property.